hubspot-pros-and-cons

 1. A truly all-in-one solution

-2. Powerful marketing and sales automation
+2. Powerful tools for marketing

 HubSpot’s marketing automation streamlines repetitive tasks, including email campaigns, customer journey management, social media marketing, email personalization, and more.
 HubSpot also offers automated and data-driven insights, which empower businesses to create revenue-generating campaigns.